PSLmodels/Tax-Calculator/README.md

 that run the TaxBrain web application.
 You can get the latest release of the Tax-Calculator to run on your computer via the command ```conda install -c ospc taxcalc```.
-Note that this package does not include a micro data set that represents the US population.
+Note that this package does not include a representative sample of the US population.
 Also, note that there is some skill involved in Getting Started the first way and installing the taxcalc package on the same local computer, which is why we describe this way as being for advanced Anaconda users.

 And, of course, you can get started with any combination of these three ways of using the Tax-Calculator.